John Dory is nothing if not a miracle of evolutionary adaptation.

 If ever a creature went out of its way to appear as unappetizing as possible, it's the John Dory.
 Flat, bony and adorned with lethal spikes, it looks a little bit like a horseshoe that sprouted quills and learned to swim.

 But we are not fooled!
 John Dory is a delicious fish with delicate white flesh and a firm, flaky texture.
-A saltwater fish, it has a mild, slightly sweet flavor and can be served sautéed, baked, steamed, poached, or even coated in breadcrumbs and fried.
+A saltwater fish, it has a mild, slightly sweet flavor, and this sea creature can be served sautéed, baked, steamed, poached, or even coated in breadcrumbs and fried.

-While not found much in the United States, John Dory is popular in the U.K. as well as in Australia and New Zealand because it's found in the North Atlantic and also in the cooler parts of the South Pacific.
-It's comparable to turbot, sole, and bill.
+While not found much in the United States, John Dory is popular in the United Kingdom as well as in Australia and New Zealand because it's found in the North Atlantic and also in the cooler parts of the South Pacific.
+It's comparable to turbot, sole, and billfish.

-Contributing to John Dory's odd appearance are the large black dots on its flanks, which are thought to be another form of misdirection — predators take the dots for eyes, and attack its meaty flank instead of its real eyes, giving the Dory an opportunity to escape.
+Contributing to John Dory's odd appearance are the large black dots on its sides, which are thought to be another form of misdirection—predators take the dots for eyes, and attack its meaty midsection instead of its real eyes—giving the John Dory an opportunity to escape.

 The false eyes led the John Dory to be referred to sometimes as the St. Peter fish (or versions of that in Italian or French) because of a legend that the black spot on its side represents St. Peter's fingerprints.